jonjongames1997/SimplePedMenu/README.md

 # Radio Options Use

-You must be in a vehicle with Music Audio turned on in Game Settings or have Mobile Radio option turned on to use this feature.
+* You must be in a vehicle with Music Audio turned on in Game Settings or have Mobile Radio option turned on to use this feature.
+* 2 Radio Stations will not work (Blaine County Radio & West Coast Talk Show) when crossing the county line.
+RockstarGames hardcoded this.
+You just got to deal with it.

 # Mod Compatibility
 * Hot Coffee by K-po Games - ❌